theobald-software/kb.theobald-software.github.io/content/_xtract-universal/execute_all_defined_xu_extractions.md

 ### About

-This article shows how to execute and schedule all defined extractions in the Xtract Universal Designer.
+The following article shows how to execute and schedule all defined extractions in the Xtract Universal Designer.

 The implementation of this scenario is realized via the integration of an SSIS-package.